Reserve Officer Training Corps (ROTC)

 • $250 per month, non-taxable allowance during the school year*

-*Type II upgrade to 80% of tuition costs based on college GPA
+*Type II upgrade to 80 percent of tuition costs based on college GPA

 Note – Monthly stipend begins at $250 freshman year and increases to $400 by a student’s senior year